RaithSphere/VR-Stuff/README.md

 ## Config File
-In the config file you need to set port & Bluetooth MAC, Leave B to 1 by default the websocket port is 8123 so you would connect to ws://myip:8123 - E.G ws://localhost:8123
+In the config file you need to set port & Bluetooth MAC,
+<BR>Leave B to 1 by default the websocket port is 8123 so you would connect to ws://myip:8123 - E.G ws://localhost:8123

 ## LogiX
-The data output from the websocket is 4 bytes, 8 bytes, 4 bytes, 1 byte - HR, HRV, BATTERY, CONNECTION STATUS CONNECTION STATUS 2: "No contact detected"
+The data output from the websocket is 4 bytes, 8 bytes, 4 bytes, 1 byte - HR, HRV, BATTERY, CONNECTION STATUS
+<BR>CONNECTION STATUS 2: "No contact detected"
-CONNECTION STATUS 3: "Contact detected"
+<BR>CONNECTION STATUS 3: "Contact detected"
-CONNECTION STATUS ANY OTHER: "Sensor contact not supported"
+<BR>CONNECTION STATUS ANY OTHER: "Sensor contact not supported"

 ## Contributions
 If you want to Contribute please feel free to fork this repo